 Despite the fact that financial professionals perceive finances as something rational and clear, for ordinary people it's a complex task to undertake.
 Usually, it is not easy and requires a lot of time and effort.
 So a poor digital CX design of the financial solution could become a real frustrating nightmare for the user.
-This banking customer experience checklist will help you avoid many mistakes when establishing your digital advantage through a demanded product design.
+This banking user experience checklist will help you avoid many mistakes when establishing your digital advantage through a demanded product design.

 Good positions don't win games, good moves do.